 The early Christians lived out their faith in the community of the church.
 (Acts 2:42-47) We are excited that you have professed your faith in Christ and, if you live in the Tampa Bay area, we invite you to come this weekend and get connected at Generations to worship, grow and serve.

-At Next Steps (in The Gathering or online), you can pick up a free Bible and explore your next steps of obedience to Christ.
+At Next Steps (in The Gathering), you can pick up a free Bible and explore your next steps of obedience to Christ.

 Prayer partners are available down front after every service.